 The Ideational Approach

 The third strand in the literature highlights an ideational component to middle powers.
 Scholars of this approach focus on the process of middle power identity construction, citing Australia, Canada, Denmark, Norway, Sweden, and South Korea (as of the 1990s).
 Middle power is, here, a “political category that is constructed by relatively autonomous decision-making circles,” including in some instances scholars of middle power theory themselves.
 From this perspective, middlepowerness is a set of ideas that decision makers hold about a state’s image and role in the international system.
 According to the diplomats and decision-makers of these countries, middle powers are committed to the preservation of peace and stability in the international system through coalition-building, peacekeeping, and mediation.
-Canada and Australia are often typical examples for this ideational component in middle power theory.
+Canada and Australia are often presented as typical examples for this ideational component in middle power theory.

 For some scholars working within this ideational approach, middlepowerness is nothing but a constructed identity to advance old-fashioned national interests.
-As Ungerer argues, “when foreign policy practitioners make declaratory statements about exercising a country’s ‘middle power’ role in the international system, they are employing a type of shorthand for a pre-defined and generally agreed set of foreign of policy behaviours . . . to achieve selected political outcomes.”
+As Ungerer argues, “when foreign policy practitioners make declaratory statements about exercising a country’s ‘middle power’ role in the international system, they are employing a type of shorthand for a pre-defined and generally agreed set of foreign of policy behaviors . . . to achieve selected political outcomes.”
 For example, Japan’s material capabilities are beyond the status of middle power.
 Decision makers trying to advance an international agenda for Japan try to frame it as a middle power to build support for its role in the international system.
 Conversely, other scholars within this constructivist approach argue that even though middle power started as a status-seeking project, states have internalized the moral imperatives associated with the role and embraced its expectations through a routinized international system.
 Hence, middle powers are “norm-makers” and building blocks of global and regional security.

 This ideational approach created further confusion in conceptualizing middle powers.
 As Chapnick notes, “today’s middle powers are not really middle powers, and the true middle powers do not want to be regarded as such.”
 Whereas some states identify themselves as middle powers, the international community might recognize them as small powers, as in the case of Qatar or the UAE.
 Other states that identify as middle powers can be classified as great powers according to some measurements—the example of Japan is illustrative.
 In short, this ideational approach remains imprecise and insufficient in identifying middle powers.